What is ecommerce fulfillment?

 As part of the returns process, you may need to inspect items to ensure they are undamaged or unworn, restock products as necessary, and document or discard defective products.
 The ability to track returns and faulty items is also useful in product planning.
 Look at dissatisfied customers as one of the best ways to discover flaws in your manufacturing or product design.

-Four ways to reduce returns
+5 ways to reduce returns

-Ecommerce businesses can see a higher rate of returns in part because customers buy products without seeing the items in person.
+Ecommerce businesses see a higher rate of returns in part because customers buy products without seeing the items in person.
 Here are a few simple measures you can take to limit returns and exchanges:

 Do you need fulfillment software?

-Small ecommerce businesses may handle the order fulfillment process with manual admin processes and organized spreadsheets.
+Small ecommerce businesses may handle the order fulfillment process with careful admin processes and organized spreadsheets.
 Larger operations will require sophisticated fulfillment software.
 Certain programs can benefit businesses of any size with tools for organization and fulfillment tracking.

 Some fulfillment software solutions allow you to unite your ecommerce ordering system and automatically forward orders to fulfillment centers.